Mapping ZIP Code Demographics

 Follow these steps to use the CV XE GIS software to access ZIP code demographic economic data and create thematic maps using those data.
 All steps described below can be performed without cost.

 Installation of the resources requires Windows computer and Internet connection.

 1. Install the ProximityOne CV XE GIS.
 See related User Guide.

-... if you already have CV XE GIS on your computer, skip this step and proceed with item 2.
+... if you already have CV XE GIS on your computer, skip step 1.

 ... run the CV XE GIS installer

 ... subject matter data file (item 2 below)